Skip to product information

 • USDA Hardiness Zones: 5–9

-• Mature Size: 4–8 feet tall and wide
+• Mature Size: 4–8 feet tall and wide; spreads by root suckers into graceful colonies

 • Sun: Part shade to full shade